Disclaimer: Were it mine, that epilogue wouldn't have happened.

 A stinging hex reverberated off of his Protego Horribilius shield, dashing another wizard with its effects instead.
 A few more broad-area spells later, the attackers were scattered and defensive, though still numerous.
 As with all confrontations of this nature, keeping any of them from thinking too much was going to be important, and in this respect, the strange mixture of the ridiculous and the painful being hurtled at them would help.

-There wasn't enough time to ponder it presently, and Severus turned back to his task, joining Miss Lovegood, whose hurled spells were much more practical than her father's, including bewitching several of the garden statues to life.
+There wasn't enough time to ponder it presently, and Severus turned back to his task, joining Miss Lovegood, whose spells were much more practical than her father's, including one that bewitched several of the garden statues to life.
 The stone creatures, most of them unrecognizable as anything that corresponded to reality, charged the line of foes, drawing away much of their offensive capability, but not all of it.

 His boots hit the flagstones of the street with an air of finality, the space inhabited by no living creature save themselves.
-Snape relinquished his grip on Xenophilius, who seemed generally unperturbed by the still-seeping wound in his side or the fact that he was in nothing but a housecoat and slippers, both a rather repulsive shade of lavender and covered in debris.
+Snape relinquished his grip on Xenophilius, who seemed generally unperturbed by the still-seeping wound in his side or the fact that he was in nothing but a housecoat and slippers, both a rather repulsive shade of lavender and covered in debris, scorched patches, and blood.

 Precisely one minute later, neither Draco nor the younger Lovegood had put in an appearance, and the two men exchanged glances.
 "Stay here," Snape intoned softly, and Xenophilius shook his head, mouth pressed into an unusually-grim line.